IASA2/Miscellaneous/Document Work List.md

-RFC 3668 - obsoleted by 3979

 RFC 3716 - informational, no need for update
 RFC 3929 - Consensus-Blocked Decisions in the IETF

-RFC 3979 - IPR in IETF Technology- obsoleted by 8179

 RFC 4879 - Third Party Fix for RFC 3979 - obsoleted by 8179
 RFC 5633 - NomCom Issues - obsoleted by 7437
 RFC 6702 - IPR Disclosure
 RFC 8318 - Update to NomCom Process

 Some of the documents: